Himalayan Yoga Academy

 What is Kriya Yoga ?

-Yoga has a universal goal.
-Yoga is the ultimate mission.
-Yoga is not done, is experienced.
+Yoga has a universal goal and is the ultimate mission.
+Yoga is not done; it is experienced.
 Yoga is more about Meditation.
-All of us have abundant potency which is beyond our imagination and dreams.
-Each person has the ability to experience different levels of consciousness; most people live in lower levels of consciousness.
+All of us have abundant potency that is beyond our imagination and dreams.
+Each person can experience different levels of consciousness; most people live in lower levels of consciousness.
 There are various systems of yoga, such as Hatha Yoga, Raja Yoga, Mantra Yoga, Kundalini Yoga, Kriya Yoga, etc., which are widely propagated throughout the world.

 Action in Yoga consists of penance, study (of the Vedas or self), and surrendering to the Supreme power.

 While tapas is the first practice mentioned here, it is not the last practice that the yogi must master.
-After tapas, the yogi must endeavor to practice ‘Svaadhyaaya’that means the study oF Vedas, and the study of self.
+After tapas, the yogi must endeavor to practice ‘Svaadhyaaya,’ which means the study of Vedas and the study of self.

 Body control and sound health